mrdrogdrog/bvbwarnbot/README.md

 ## Origins

 This is not the first bvbwarnbot.
 The original bot ran on Twitter and has been maintained by [Anathem](https://toot.kif.rocks/@anathem).
-After Elon fucked everything, anathem has moved it over to [Mastodon](https://botsin.space/@bvbwarnbot).
+After Elon fucked everything up, anathem has moved it over to [Mastodon](https://botsin.space/@bvbwarnbot).

 ## Is it running somewhere?